RBWR-Development/books/03_Reactor_Control.md

 # Intermediate Power Range

 IPRM (Intermediate Power Range Monitor) consists of a 0-100% gauge and a 6 level selector (*8 levels in Unit #2*).
 Selector initially should be at level 1 while IPRM is observed.
 With growing power IPRM will raise and when around 75% (3/4 of the scale) IPRM level should be incremented to level 2.
 At this moment IPRM will drop to around 30% and will start to raise again.
 This procedure should be repeated until maximum level is reached.
 While IPRM doesn't give a direct measurement of reactor power it can be estimated by at which IPR level we are at the moment.
-Low levels indicate low power, while level 6 (*level 10 for Unit #2*) indicates
+Low levels indicate low power, while level 6 (*level 8 for Unit #2*) indicates heat gaining powers (around 1% of total reactor power)

+# Average Power Range

+APRM (Average Power Range Monitor) gives the most reliable power of the reactor in percent of maximum operating power.
+It is used in whole range between 1%-100%.
+APRM is an average of several LPRMs (Local Power Range Monitors) which measure power output at different locations in the core.
+Power should never excede 100% of APRM and reactor will SCRAM at 125% of APRM.

+# Core monitor

+Core monitor shows % of rods pulled and % of maximum power for each group of rods individually.
+Vertical slices of the core can also be selected to see powers for each cell in the core on different depths (*In Unit #2 fuel temperatures instead of powers are shown*).
+Rods should be pulled individually in such a manner that total power between all groups are more or less balanced.
+Automatic Balancer can also be used for that.
+Usually the inside rods heat up quicker than outside rods although it's not always the case as this may depend on fuel quantity in each rods and xenon amount.
+Recirculation imbalance can also affect imbalace in parts of the core.

 # Unit 2 realistic mode